Bizarre scenes as Bayern & Hoffenheim players play keep-ball for 10 minutes in response to offensive fan banner | Goal.com

 The outcome of the one-sided contest was cast into doubt at one stage, though, as the players were removed from the field.

+Borussia Dortmund fans have led the protests of late, with the DFB going as far as imposing a two-year ban on travelling supporters attending games in Hoffenheim.

+Bayern have taken up the fight, with those in charge of the German game considered to have broken certain promises, with their banner reading: "Everything stays the same: The DFB breaks its word again.
+Hopp remains a son of a b*tch."

-Hansi Flick’s side were leading 6-0 when the match officials took to interrupting proceedings.
+Hansi Flick’s side were leading 6-0 when the match officials took to interrupting proceedings on Saturday.

 With the referee bringing a halt to the game, it was left to Bayern’s players and coaching staff to try and talk their supporters around.